a740g/Bin2Data/README.md

 * Open Terminal and change to the directory using an appropriate OS command
 * Run `git submodule update --init --recursive` to initialize, fetch and checkout git submodules
 * Open *Bin2Data.bas* in the QB64-PE IDE and press `F5` to compile and run
-* To use the library in your project add the [Toolbox64](https://github.com/a740g/Toolbox64) repositiory as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules)
+* To use the library in your project add the [Toolbox64](https://github.com/a740g/Toolbox64) repository as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules)
 * Then, simply include the library files in your QB64 program and call the relevant functions to perform encoding and decoding operations.

 Assuming the a file has been encoded using Bin2Data, here's an example of how you can use the library to to decode Base64 encoded data.